Beefsteak

+Sliced steak with fries, known as steak frites.

 A beefsteak, often called just steak, is a flat cut of beef with parallel faces, usually cut perpendicular to the muscle fibers.
 In common restaurant service a single serving has a raw mass ranging from 120 to 600 g.
-Beef steaks are usually grilled, pan-fried, or broiled.
+Beef steaks are usually pan-seared, grilled, broiled, or cooked sous vide.
 The more tender cuts from the loin and rib are cooked quickly, using dry heat, and served whole.
 Less tender cuts from the chuck or round are cooked with moist heat or are mechanically tenderized (as with, for example, cube steak).